News

 IPSR Designated Lead Agency of Kansas’ State Data Center

-of Kansas Institute for Policy & Social Research (IPSR) has been designated the lead agency of the State Data Center for the state of Kansas.
-In this role, IPSR — under the leadership of Xan Wedel — will work with a network of other Kansas data centers to find out...
+The University of Kansas Institute for Policy & Social Research (IPSR) has been designated the lead agency of the State Data Center for the state of Kansas.
+In this role, IPSR — under the leadership of Xan Wedel — will work with a network of other Kansas data centers to...

 Mon, 04/15/2019